IonImpulse/IonImpulse/README.md

 <h3 align="center" id="what-have-i-created">📝 What have I created?</h3>

+- 🪙 [ARTEMIS](https://github.com/IonImpulse/ARTEMIS-HackDavis-2023), a webapp made during the two-day HackDavis 2023 Hackathon.
+ARTEMIS is a inventory and POS management solution for a sustainable reuse store that is on the UC Davis campus.

+- 🍉 [5C Dining Hall Simulator](https://github.com/IonImpulse/fivec-dining-hall-simulator), a project to simulate traffic between the dining halls at the Claremont Colleges.
+Full visualizations show the flow of traffic to and from classes and dining halls, with plenty of statistics avaialble to export.

+- 🧩 [Alien Wordle](https://github.com/IonImpulse/alien-wordle), a puzzle made for the 2022 escape room put on by MuddEscapes.
+Using a cryptic keypad, users will have to deduce their way through a series of wordle inspired puzzles, trying to get the

 - 💠 [HMC Vector Arcade](https://github.com/IonImpulse/hmc-vector-arcade), a project I'm working on with a team of students.
 Together, we are building a vector arcade machine from the ground up, programming bare metal.
 I'm currently working on a simulator for the machine to test the game, and will be working on the embedded code once done.

 - 🚀 [Rocketry Flight Computers](https://github.com/IonImpulse/MARC-Flight-Computers), a collection of several different projects that will come together to act as a full flight system for the **Mudd Advanced Rocketry Club**.
 I'm currently working on the flight computer (which controls the rocket mid-flight), the receiver (which receives telemetry data from the rocket), and the ground station desktop app (which takes data from the receiver and displays it in real time).